needle-mirror/com.unity.test-framework.performance/Documentation~/index.md

 ### Measure.Custom()

 When you want to record samples outside of frame time, method time, or profiler markers, use a custom measurement.
-It can be any double value.
-A sample group definition is required.
+It can be any value.

 #### Example 1: Use a custom measurement to capture total allocated memory